This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 How can I earn more points?

-Another easy way to earn more Nectar points is to sign up to Nectar Canvass surveys.
+Another easy way to earn more Nectar points is to sign up for Nectar Canvass surveys.
 By completing these online surveys and other small tasks like product testing and even focus groups, you can earn bonus points to spend on future shops.

 How do I spend my rewards?